 However, it does not mean that a shareholder can purchase unlimited shares.

-For instance, a 1:15 rights issue means that one equity share can be subscribed to for every 15 shares held by the investor as on the particular date.
+For instance, a 1:15 rights issue means that one equity share can be subscribed to for every 15 shares held by the investor on a particular date.

 Let us take an example for more clarification.